Tony Wisniewski

 Tony Wisniewski (born April 19, 1951) is an American politician and manufacturing engineer serving as a Republican member of Idaho House of Representatives the 5B district.

 Early life and education

 Wisniewski was born in Los Angeles, California.
 In 1973, he earned a Bachelor of Science degree in mechanical engineering from Utah State University.

 Career

 In 1988, Wisniewski became a principal manufacturing engineer for Digital Equipment Corporation, until 1996.

 In 1996, Wisniewski became a senior manufacturing engineer with Esterline Advanced Input Systems,.
 In 2000, Wisniewski became a senior manufacturing engineer for Telect.
 In 2001, Wisniewski became a manufacturing engineer for Hotstart Incorporated, until 2017.

 In November 2018, Wisniewski won the election and became a Republican member of Idaho House of Representatives for the 3B district.
 Wisniewski defeated Dan Hanks with 70.8% of the votes.

+In 2026, Wisniewski introduced a resolution which called for the U.S. Supreme Court to overturn Obergefell v.
+Hodges and define marriage as between a man and a woman.
+It passed the House 44–26 on March 10 2026.

 Personal life

 Wisniewski's wife is Melody Wisniewski.
 They have five children.
 Wisniewski and his family live in Post Falls, Idaho.